vertexproject/synapse/docs/synapse/userguides/data_model_form_categories.rst

   property or set of properties that uniquely and unambiguously define a person.
 A person’s full name, date of birth, or place of birth (or the combination of all three) are not guaranteed to be fully unique across an entire population.
 Identification numbers (such as Social Security or National ID numbers) are country-specific, and not all countries require each citizen to have an ID number.
-Even a person’s genome is not guaranteed to be unique (such as in the case of identical twins).

-  Secondary properties include the person’s name (including given, middle, or family names) and date of birth.

 - **Host execution / sandbox data.** The ability to model detailed behavior of a process executing on a host (or in a sandbox) is important for disciplines such as incident response and malware analysis.
 Modeling this data is challenging because of the number of effects that execution may have on a system (files read, written, or deleted; network activity initiated).
-Even if we focus on a specific effect ("a process wrote a new file to disk"), there are still a number of details that may define a "unique instance" of "process writes file": the specific host (``it:host``) where the process ran, the program (``file:bytes``) that wrote the file to disk, the process (``file:bytes``) that launched the program, the time the execution occurred, the file that was written (``file:bytes``), the file’s path (``file:path``), and so on.
+Even if we focus on a specific effect ("a process wrote a new file to disk"), there are still a number of details that may define a "unique instance" of "process writes file": the specific host where the process ran, the program that wrote the file to disk, the process that launched the program, the time the execution occurred, the file that was written, the file’s path, and so on.
 While all of these elements could be used to create a comp form, in the "real world" not all of this data may be available in all cases, making a guid a better option for forms such as ``it:exec:file.write``.

 .. _form-generic: